Partial differential equations with quadratic nonlinearities viewed as matrix-valued optimal ballistic transport problems: Existence

 We start with a relatively regular case that is determined by the so-called trace condition.
 If the formal conservativity \eqref{e:acons} holds, we revisit the original abstract Euler problem \eqref{e:aeuler} and define its generalized solutions produced from the constructed solutions of the dual problem.
 These generalized solutions automatically belong to the same regularity class as the strong solutions.

-\begin{definition}[Trace condition] The operator $L$ is said to satisfy the trace condition if a uniform (w.r.t. a.e. $x\in \Omega$ or any extra parameter) lower bound on the eigenvalues of the matrix $L^* \zeta(x)$, $\zeta\in D(L^*)\cap P(X^n)$, implies a uniform upper bound on its eigenvalues (a.e. in $\Omega$).\end{definition} \begin{remark}[First facts about the trace condition] The trace condition is particularly satisfied provided \be P L(qI)=0\ee for any $q\in X$ sufficiently smooth: it suffices to observe that the trace of $L^*\zeta$ vanishes almost everywhere.
+\begin{definition}[Trace condition] The operator $L$ is said to satisfy the trace condition if for any $\zeta\in D(L^*)\cap P(X^n)$ such that the eigenvalues of the matrix $-L^* \zeta(x)$ are uniformly bounded from above by a constant $k$ for a.e. $x\in \Omega$, the eigenvalues of the matrix $L^* \zeta(x)$ are also uniformly bounded from above a.e. in $\Omega$ by a constant that depends only on $k$.\end{definition} \begin{remark}[First facts about the trace condition] The trace condition is particularly satisfied provided \be P L(qI)=0\ee for any $q\in X$ sufficiently smooth: it suffices to observe that the trace of $L^*\zeta$ vanishes almost everywhere.
 Indeed, since $\zeta \in P(X^n)$.
-The trace condition holds for the incompressible Euler equation \eqref{e:euler} because $\mathcal P [-\di (qI)]=\mathcal P (-\nabla q)=0$, but not for the Hamilton-Jacobi equation \eqref{e:hjv} nor for the ODE \eqref{e:odeq}. \end{remark}
+The trace condition holds for the incompressible Euler equation \eqref{e:euler} because $\mathcal P [-\di (qI)]=\mathcal P (-\nabla q)=0$, but not for the Hamilton-Jacobi equation \eqref{e:hjv} nor for the IVP \eqref{e:odeq}. \end{remark}